 Effectively treated by the therapy, patients will see dramatic energy level improvement, particularly where energy levels have become a problem.

 Patients with chronic kidney disease (CKD) experience a loss of creatinine clearance (CrCl) of 8-10 “points” per year (units are mL/min) even when they are tightly controlling their blood sugar.
-With APT, this filtration related number has been proven to improve dramatically.
+With MII, this filtration related number has been proven to improve dramatically.
 This means that patients with 1/3 of their kidney function (CrCl

 > 30 – 40) should never progress to dialysis, and those with higher function will actually increase their filtration levels.
 Also, protein in the urine will be reduced.
 Patients with CrCl > 50 – 60 have seen their kidneys actually improve their functioning level.